DavinderSinghKharoud/GoogleBooksAPI/README.md

 # GoogleBooksAPI

 Will be update in few weeks include New Material Design, SearchView.
->Its an old project done during my post graduation diploma.
+>It is an old project done during my post graduation diploma.
 ## Tools And Libraries Used: